-Brits will celebrate National Tea Day on 21st April, but few realise that the tea plant is facing a range of challenges, from climate change to poor conservation
+Brits will celebrate National Tea Day on 21 April, but few realize that the tea plant is facing a range of challenges, from climate change to poor conservation

-(BONN, GERMANY – 17 April 2019) – Britain is a nation of tea drinkers and the daily average of 165 million cups – nearly 25 million litres – will no doubt be consumed in the country on National Tea Day, on the 21st April.
+(BONN, GERMANY – 17 April 2019) – Britain is a nation of tea drinkers and the daily average of 165 million cups – nearly 25 million litres – will no doubt be consumed in the country on National Tea Day, on 21 April.

 But while new, more exotic teas have become increasingly popular in the UK in recent years – alongside the ever-popular “builder’s tea” – a new study highlights the risks facing tea production around the world.
 It calls for a global effort to improve conservation of tea plants in genebanks.